Transfer a development store

 How to transfer a store to a merchantAnchor link to section titled "How to transfer a store to a merchant"

 To learn more about how to transfer a development store to a merchant, refer to the Shopify Help Center page on transferring ownership of a development store.

 Transfer-disabled storesAnchor link to section titled "Transfer-disabled stores"

 By default, development stores are transferable to merchants.
 However, store transfer is disabled if the store uses functionality that can’t be transferred to a live store.
 After store transfer is disabled, it can't be transferred to a merchant.

 Development store transfer is permanently disabled in the following cases:

-- If you install a draft app on a development store
+- If you install a custom app or a draft app on a development store

 - If you enable developer preview for a development store